Webziee/Auto-Legit-Cars/README.md

 ## 7. CHECKLIST OF FEATURES AND FUNCTIONS INCLUDED
-Below is a checklist of all the features/functionalities and expectations that are to be included and met as per the POE rubric, with a tick or cross indicating if that feature/functionality as been indluded or met:
+Below is a checklist of all the features/functionalities and expectations that are to be included and met as per the POE rubric, with a tick or cross indicating if that feature/functionality as been indluded or met in the final application:
 - App Runs on Mobile Device ✓
+- Feature Biometric Authentication Implemented ✓
+- Feature Offline Mode Implemented ✓
+- Feature Real-Time Notifications Implemented ✓
+- Feature Multi-language Support Implemented ✓
 - Feature: SSO Sign-in ✓
 - Feature: Settings Menu ✓
 - Creation of API ✓